Justis-JayCee/YI-OfficialWebsite/README.md

 # SJS-OfficialWebsite
-These are the program files for the personal website.
+These are the the app files for the personal website.